OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 For 64-bit UEFI_ systems with the x86-64_ architecture,
 the boot file name by convention (see *Table 3.4: UEFI Image Types* in the UEFI_specification_) is ``BOOTX64.EFI``, but other bootloader_ images such as ``shimx64.efi`` may be used in stead.
-The bootloader_ image file is located in the folder ``/boot/efi/`` on a bootable drive.
+On a running system the bootloader_ image file is located in the folder ``/boot/efi/`` on a bootable drive.
 Other CPU architectures than x86-64_ are listed in the UEFI_specification_ section 3.5.

 The Linux boot process is explained in detail in